 How to get your Apple student discount

 As long as you're eligible (see above), you can get your Apple student discount by visiting the Apple Store for Education and then verifying your credentials.
-However, the process varies depending where you are in the world.
+However, the process varies depending on where you are in the world.

-In the UK, Apple seems to be more fearful of people cheating the system, and so you have to verify your student or staff status to get a discount.
-First visit the UK Apple Store for Education (opens in new tab) and you'll be asked to sign up online via the student discount website Unidays (opens in new tab).
+In the UK, Apple seems to be more fearful of people cheating the system, so you have to verify your student or staff status to get a discount.
+First, visit the UK Apple Store for Education and you'll be asked to sign up online via the student discount website Unidays.
 This in itself is free.
-You'll need to provide the name of your college and details about your course, or similar information if you're a parent, teacher, lecturer or education worker.
+You'll need to provide the name of your college and details about your course, or similar information if you're a parent, teacher, lecturer, or education worker.
 They'll then send you a verification email to make sure your address is genuine.

-If you don't want to fill in any forms, though, there are three alternatives: call Apple on 0800 048 0408, use the web chat facility, or visit a physica Apple Store in person.
+If you don't want to fill in any forms, though, there are three alternatives: call Apple on 0800 048 0408, use the web chat facility, or visit a physical Apple Store.